 10. Goals.
 In your daily life you must have a clear account of your goals and keep them in mind at all times.
 You will not be able to thrive in the chaotic time if you do not have clear objectives.
 The same goes with dog training.
 Often we hear from a client that they want their dog to perform at a certain level in a brief period of time and often that is not possible.
 There are T.V. shows on that fuel this obsession.
 We are an immediate gratification culture.
 We want it all and we want it now.
 That is not just not possible in dog training, or anything else in life for that matter.

 So I encourage you, go out there and make a difference.
 Go out there and change somebody’s life for the better.
 Make your business better if you are an entrepreneur or your company better if you are an employee.
 Make your dog happier by giving him the greatest gift of all: training.
 Yes, times are tough but don’t let the chaos change your lives.
 Go out and empower change because we can’t wait for someone else to do it.

-Dr. Robert Forto is the host of The Dog Doctor Radio Show and is the training director of Denver Dog Works and The Ineka Project in Colorado.
-Dr. Forto can be reached through his website at http://www.denverdogworks.com
+Robert Forto is the host of The Dog Works Radio Show and is the training director of Alaska Dog Works and The Ineka Project in Colorado.
+Robert Forto can be reached through his website at www.alaskadogworks.com